 teachers

-feel discomfort and inconvenience as they have to self-drive on the poor road foundation on a long journey, which requires them to wake up earlier and leads to a hurried morning.
+feel discomfort and inconvenience as they have to drive on poor road conditions for long distances, requiring them to wake up earlier and rush their mornings.

 Secondly